 #2 – Stroll around Wildwood Park & Zoo

 It’s fun, it’s FREE, and there’s so much to see!
 Fall is the perfect time to stroll through this popular central Wisconsin zoo.
 To start, head to the Kodiak bear exhibit and watch rare, twin bears Munsey and Boda play and wrestle the day away.
 Then, check out cougars Star and Thunder in their newly expanded home near the Welcome Center.
 If you decide to take the zoo’s large animal driving tour, you’ll see North American animals like wolves, bison, mountain goats, and more.
-Kids will love the nearby playground and the whole family can enjoy a short trek to Hub City Ice Cream Company.
+Kids will love the nearby playground and the whole family can enjoy nearby benches and shelters to relax and enjoy themselves.

 Kodiak bears Munsey & Boda at Wildwood Zoo